In Florida, Cities Challenge State On Gun Regulation Laws

 If the lawsuits are successful, some cities are considering bans on high velocity semiautomatic rifles and high capacity magazine clips.
 Gun control advocates unsuccessfully tried to get those provisions added to the law recently passed by the state legislature.
 There's now a move to put those two measures on the ballot for voters to consider statewide.

-To put the measures on the ballot in Florida, Coral Gables Mayor Skip Campbell says proponents will need more than a million signatures.
+To put the measures on the ballot in Florida, Coral Springs Mayor Skip Campbell says proponents will need more than a million signatures.
 And to pass it, they'll need 60 percent of voters to approve it.
 Campbell concedes it's a high bar.

 "I'm hoping the young people who have shown up and have taken this issue on will stay engaged and will in fact help us get by the signature issue," he says.
 "And I'm hoping the same young people, because they're turning 18, will get out there and vote."